 Non-qualified stock options (NSOs) are commonly issued to allow employees to participate in the upside potential of a company.
-They may also be used as the proverbial “golden handcuffs.”
-Golden handcuffs may offer you a substantial value in the future, should you continue to work for your company.
+While they can offer the potential to amass wealth, they’re also usually part of compensation packages referred to as “golden handcuffs.”

 Non-qualified stock options are issued at a grant price.
-When the price appreciates, the stock option has value.
+The grant price is the price at which you can buy the company stock.
+If the current market price exceeds the grant price, the non-qualified stock option has value.

 An expiration date is the date at which the shares and any subsequent value disappear, assuming that no other action is taken.

 If the current market value of the stock is lower than the grant price, then the non-qualified stock options will expire as worthless.
 If the current market price is in excess of the grant price, then the stock options have value.

 Should you let options that have value expire, you are effectively throwing money out the door.

 You might want to wait until (or near) the expiration date to make a decision.
 This may be because you think that the stock price will continue to go up, you may be looking to defer tax, you may be trying to utilize the leverage of stock options, or you may find not making a decision to exercise is far easier than making a choice and acting on it.

 Whatever your reason for waiting, know that delaying the exercise of your non-qualified stock options until expiration may be the best bet.

 If anything, delaying until expiration provides the most certainty as to what you will realize when you take action.
 You will know because the use it or loss it risk of not exercising (and losing the option to expiration) means that you can get X profit now, or nothing tomorrow.

 If we extend the example above, let’s assume that the expiration date is several years after the vesting date and the stock price has further appreciated to $100 per share.
 Let’s also assume the shares will expire tomorrow.